exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 ```

 Then, place the placeholder view at the desired location by adding it to your layout:

 ```kotlin
 yourLayout.addView(carouselView)
 ```

-Or you may add Carousel view directly into your layout XML:
+Or you may add the carousel view directly into your layout XML:

 ```xml
 <com.exponea.sdk.view.ContentBlockCarouselView